A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Data localisation is detailed in the Law on Cybersecurity.
 This law essentially outlines a firm’s obligations with respect to protecting a user’s information.
 In particular, for foreign firms, it dictates that Vietnamese user data should be stored in Vietnam.

-Furthermore, the law also states that cross-border service providers must establish a local office in Vietnam.
+Furthermore, the law also states, in a supporting Decree, that cross-border service providers must establish a local office in Vietnam.

 On top of that, video games in Vietnam are also regulated by the Ministry of Information and Communications per Decree 72.
 This is with respect to the content contained therein, for example, games set in the Vietnam War must follow the Government of Vietnam’s official narrative about the war.